jacobxperez/rams/.github/CONTRIBUTING.md

 * Must be easy to update, maintain, modify, adapt, customize, and change with minimum effort.
 * Must follow the [80/20 principle](https://jacobxperez.github.io/blog/post/heuristic/the-80-20-principle/),
 which indicates that 80 percent of the effects come from 20 percent of the causes.
-* The design would have a minimalist layout with a focus on simplicity and clarity.
-The layout would be clean, uncluttered, and easy to navigate.
+* The layout must be clean, uncluttered, and easy to navigate.
 * The color palette would be limited to a few colors, with a focus on neutral colors such as white, gray, and black.
 This would help to create a sense of simplicity and elegance.